 Nowadays, I like to add nutritional yeast, sea salt, and dry ground steak seasoning to flavor my grits.
 The nutritional yeast gives them a hint of cheesy flavor.

-These are not instant grits, but are rather old fashioned grits.
-They still only take about 3 minutes in the microwave to fully cook.
-Of course, they can also be made on the stove top.
+These are not instant grits but are rather old fashioned grits.
+They still only take about 3 minutes on high power in the microwave to fully cook.
+Of course, they can also be made on the stovetop.